 We experienced a similar situation when we went to Costa Rica in 2015.
 Everywhere we went our waiters would offer to hold Avery for us while we ate.
 She was only 6 months old, and high chairs are not as common in Central America as they are in the states.
 So perhaps that experience prepared us for this one.
 But it definitely didn’t prepare us for the paparazzi storm that soon followed.

-As we approached the Grand Plaza at the center of the ancient city of Tikal, Avery’s fan base grew exponentially.
+As we approached the Grand Plaza at the center of the ancient city of Tikal, our daughter’s fan base grew exponentially.

-While I chased Avery around the plaza trying to get pictures of my curious 16-month-old next to the 3,000 year old pyramids, a group of school girls on a field trip walked by.
+While I chased her around the plaza trying to get pictures of my curious 16-month-old next to the 3,000 year old pyramids, a group of school girls on a field trip walked by.
 Instantly, our little tourist became the tourist attraction.
-The teenagers and even the teachers flocked to Avery, cameras in hand, surrounding her in a cloud of camera flashes, oohs and awws.
+The teenagers and even the teachers flocked to our toddler, cameras in hand, surrounding her in a cloud of camera flashes, oohs and awws.

 My husband and I looked at each other in wonderment as we watched our baby go from a typical Oklahoma kid to an A-list Guatemalan celebrity.
 We may have been taken aback by the crowd of onlookers but Avery handled it like a pro.
 She was seemingly oblivious to the extra attention.
 She loves the camera and obligingly smiled for pictures.
 Well, most of them.
 She comes by it honest, I guess, having a father and a mother (at one time) who made a living in front of the camera.

 Why a blonde baby may attract more attention abroad